Adelic line bundles on quasi-projective varieties: N eron-Tate height on a curve

 The following is a variant of Theorem \ref{thm NT} over high-dimensional bases.

 \begin{thm} \kkk Let $S$ be a normal integral scheme, flat and essentially quasi-projective over $k$.
 Let $\pi: X\to S$ be a projective and smooth morphism of relative dimension 1 with geometrically connected fibers.
-Let $M$ be a line bundle over $X$ with degree 0 over fibers of $X\to S$.
+Let $M$ be a line bundle on $X$ with degree 0 on fibers of $X\to S$.
 Then there is an adelic line bundle $\overline M_0\in \wh\Pic(X/k)_{\intb,\QQ}$ with underlying line bundle $M$ such that

 Moreover, for such an adelic line bundle,

 in $\wh\Pic(S/k)_{\QQ}$. \end{thm}